 Check the names on these forms so you can be sure which entity—you or your corporation—must claim the corresponding income.
 You can also contact your client and ask for an updated, correct form.

 The Final Step

-Make sure that you haven't made any of the most common, simpler mistakes after you've checked, double-checked, and triple-checked your return.
+Make sure you haven't made any of the most common, simpler mistakes after you've checked, double-checked, and triple-checked your return.
 The IRS provides a Checklist of Common Errors When Preparing Your Tax Return that you can review for any possible missteps you might have made.